 AC or EC (doxorubicin and cyclophosphamide or epirubicin and cyclophosphamide) followed by T (paclitaxel or docetaxel)

 CAF (cyclophosphamide, doxorubicin, and 5-FU)

 TC (docetaxel and cyclophosphamide)

-The side effects of chemotherapy depend on the individual, the drug(s) used, and the schedule and dose used.
-These side effects can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, diarrhea, constipation, numbness and tingling, early menopause, weight gain, and chemo-brain.
-These side effects can often be very successfully prevented or managed during treatment with supportive medications, and they usually go away after treatment is finished.
-Rarely, long-term side effects may occur, such as heart damage, permanent nerve damage, or secondary cancers such as leukemia and lymphoma.
-Many patients feel well during chemotherapy and are actively taking care of their families, working, and exercising during treatment, although each person’s experience can be different.
+The side effects of chemotherapy depend on the individual, the drug(s) used, and the schedule and dose.
+These side effects can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, numbness and tingling, and diarrhea or constipation.
+These side effects can often be very successfully prevented or managed during treatment with supportive medications, including medications to boost the immune system, and most side effects usually go away after treatment is finished.
+Some side effects, such as numbness and tingling of the fingers and toes and loss of fertility, often continue after treatment.
+Rarely, long-term side effects may occur, such as heart damage or secondary cancers.
+Many patients feel well during chemotherapy and are active taking care of their families, working, and exercising during treatment.
+But each person’s experience is different.
 Talk with your health care team about the possible side effects of your specific chemotherapy plan.

 Learn more about the basics of chemotherapy.

 Learn more about chemotherapy options for people with metastatic breast cancer in the Guide to Metastatic Breast Cancer.